Download eBooks & Wiring Diagrams (FREE)

 When building DIY camper vans, we all have to ask ourselves whether or not we want to install solar panels on our vehicle’s roof.
 Is adding solar panels worth the effort for a van conversion?

-From charging your batteries, to saving you money, to added insulation, we give eight reasons why installing solar panels is an important step for van life.
+From charging your batteries to saving you money to adding insulation, we explain why having solar panels on your camper van is an important part of van life.

 1. Only Way To Charge Batteries When Boondocking